TheGreatest8888/Test/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-## Work in Progress

-### API Call Timing Logic
-Adding in logic to measure the time each API call takes to have the script preform faster

 ### Prerequisites